terabyte128/breadcrumbs/_posts/2018-10-06-lazy-sourdough.md

 date: 2018-10-06 23:35:32 +0200
 ---

-### Update: Flour Types

-For this bread, I used Italian 00 flour, which I later learned is the softest and finest variety of flour and is not really intended for use in bread.
-This was likely a factor in the bread's poor rising.

 ### Introduction

 Today is my first attempt to make "lazy sourdough" bread, which is a recipe given to me by my professor on this trip.
 It involves no kneading, instead letting time do all of the work of leavening the bread.
 She adapted it from a New York Times post on how to make regular bread (i.e. using commercial yeast) using the same method.